industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 ### Setting the upstream repository

-It is beneficial that we periodically check the upstream, e.g., the original reposiotry of DESDEO for changes, and update our fork.
-This ensures that our local version of DESDEO is up to date with new canges, and allows us to fix any potential conflicts between the two versions as they emerge.
+It is beneficial that we periodically check the upstream, e.g., the original repository of DESDEO for changes, and update our fork.
+This ensures that our local version of DESDEO is up to date with new changes, and allows us to fix any potential conflicts between the two versions as they emerge.